gwizard/gwizard/README.md

 The `MetricsModule` glues in the Metrics library.
 At the moment, it only adds a JMX Reporter to report metrics.
-It also uses metrics-guice to scan Guice-instantiated classes for @Timed, @Meterec and other annotations.
+It also uses metrics-guice to scan Guice-instantiated classes for @Timed, @Metered and other annotations.

 [README for gwizard-metrics](gwizard-metrics/README.md)